rust-unofficial/patterns/patterns/index.md

 ## YAGNI

-If you're not familiar with it, YAGNI is an acronym that stands for `You Aren't Going to Need It`.
+YAGNI is an acronym that stands for `You Aren't Going to Need It`.
 It's a vital software design principle to apply as you write code.

 > The best code I ever wrote was code I never wrote.